 While California is a model state in terms of laws supporting comprehensive sexuality education (CSE), we still have a long way to go to ensure that state policy is implemented at the local level.
 Access to CSE is important to all students as one key way for them to have the resources and information they need to be active participants in their health and well-being.
 Because of the dismal state of access to health care in low-income and marginalized communities, CSE may be the only way that low-income students, students of color, and immigrant students gain access to information about their bodies, gender, and sexuality.
-ACRJ developed Transforming API Communities: Tools for Sexuality Education to continue to engage communities that have traditionally been left out of the dialogue and organizing efforts around CSE.
+Forward Together, formerly Asian Communities for Reproductive Justice, developed Transforming API Communities: Tools for Sexuality Education to continue to engage communities that have traditionally been left out of the dialogue and organizing efforts around CSE.